 Read on to find out how to use an endowment plan to save money for your wedding.

 How Much Does a Wedding Cost in Singapore?

 Holding a wedding in Singapore is no minor affair, both emotionally and financially.
-Even if you’re not one of those entitled brats that think the whole world owes them a fancy wedding, expect to pay anywhere from S$30,000 to S$50,000.
+Even if you don’t plan to have a fancy wedding, expect to easily pay anywhere from S$30,000 to S$50,000.

 Here’s what a typical wedding budget might look like:

 - Diamond proposal ring and wedding bands: S$5,000

 What is an Endowment Plan?